 Gait: The gait of the Dalmatian should appear steady, balanced and effortless.
 There should be powerful drive and good forward extension with the remaining topline level; as the dog’s speed increases, there is a tendency to single track.

 Personality and Temperament

 Dalmatians have many talents, but they’re possibly best known for their skills as coach dogs.
 Dalmatians are often considered to make good watchdogs, and they may have been useful to fire brigades as guard dogs to protect a firehouse and its equipment.
-They are a versatile dog, capable of watching over a house or livestock, performing in advanced obedience competitions or simply acting as a loyal family companion.
+They are versatile dog, capable of watching over a house or livestock, performing in advanced obedience competitions or simply acting as a loyal family companion.
 They are also one of the few breeds with a great memory.
-In fact, Dalmatians can remember a single case of bad treatment for a long period of time.
+Dalmatians can remember a single case of bad treatment for a long period.

-If you are a new dog owner and are you looking information about dalmatian temperament so here we provide some information It can help to improve your knowledge.
+If you are a new dog owner and are you looking for information about Dalmatian temperament so here, we provide some information.
+It can help to improve your knowledge.

 Dalmatians are well known for their endurance, their speed, and their protective natures; however, these same traits may also lead to some of the more challenging aspects of owning a Dalmatian.
 Dalmatians do not like to spend long periods of time alone.
 They do best when they can be included in all family activities and sleep and live where their human family does.

 In general, Dalmatians are friendly, confident and outgoing.
 The Dalmatian is a good choice for first-time owners providing they are prepared to give an active, highly intelligent canine companion the correct amount of physical exercise and mental stimulation to keep them happy.